bsteg17/cis561openhouse/README.md

 3. Start the server
    `node server.js`
 4. Navigate to `localhost:8080/game` in two new browser tabs
+5. Enter two different twitter accounts in each tab (must be public) to generate the game with and press enter.
+These two accounts need to be followiing at least 24 of the same accounts to play.
-5. In each tab, select a profile picture.
+6. In each tab, select a profile picture.
 Your opponent will have to determine which profile you've chosen in order to win the game.

-## How to Start
-# with a sample set of Twitter accounts (no auth keys necessary)

 # How to Play
 1. The profile picture should now display in the bottom right of each tab's viewport.